rafeef00/project/README.md

 # project
-A project to demonstrate knowledge of Conda, however little.
+A project to demonstrate knowledge of Conda (however little), as well as ability to name files, organize projects, and navigate virtual environments.